asash/shallow-cross-encoders/README.md

 | -t               | Parameter t for the gBCE loss; we recommend to set it to 0.75                          |
 | --negs           | Number of negatives per positive; defaults to 16                                       |

+# Monitoring training.
+The training script will spawn Tensorboard on port 26006.
+During training, you can monitor model metrics in the Tensorbord interface.

 To compare with the baselines, run python3 with `evaluate_tinybert.py`.
 When evaluating, make sure that you've replaced the model checkpoints specified in the evaluation code.